-It ranks Number 41 on Forbes’ esteemed World’s Most Valuable Brands list, and took in 35.5 billion in sales in 2013.
-IKEA has certainly come a long way in its 60 years of business since its 1943 founding in Sweden.
+It ranks Number 40 on Forbes’ esteemed World’s Most Valuable Brands list and took in $39.3 Billion in sales in 2017.
+IKEA has certainly come a long way in its 65 years of business since its 1943 founding in Sweden.

-Wanting to learn how to run your backend operations as effiently as Ikea?
-Try TradeGecko inventory management system today!
+Wanting to learn how to run your backend operations as efficiently as IKEA?
+Try TradeGecko's inventory management system today!

-This organisation impresses not just its consumers with affordable, high quality furniture, but also competitors and companies around the world – especially with its unique supply chain and inventory management techniques.
+This organizsation impresses not just its consumers with affordable, high-quality furniture, but also competitors and companies around the world – especially with its unique supply chain and inventory management techniques.

 Each IKEA store is huge and holds more than 9,500 products!
 How in the world does IKEA offer so much at such a low price while always being able to keep items in stock?